streamnative/pulsar-hub/connectors/google-bigquery-source/v2.10.0.7/google-bigquery-source.md

     (2) Create a package `org.apache.pulsar.ecosystem.io.foo` in `src/main/java/org/apache/pulsar/ecosystem/io` to develop your connector logic.

-    > **Tip**
-    >
+    {% callout title="Tip" type="tip" %}
-    > - [Here](https://github.com/streamnative/pulsar-io-template/tree/master/src/main/java/org/apache/pulsar/ecosystem/io/random) are some code examples for developing a connector.
+        - [Here](https://github.com/streamnative/pulsar-io-template/tree/master/src/main/java/org/apache/pulsar/ecosystem/io/random) are some code examples for developing a connector.
-    >
-    > - To ensure a consistent codebase, it is recommended to run the checkstyle and spotbugs.
+        - To ensure a consistent codebase, it is recommended to run the checkstyle and spotbugs.
 For more information, see [check your code](#check-your-code).
+    {% /callout %}

 3. **Test your connector**.

     Create a package `org.apache.pulsar.ecosystem.io.foo` in the `src/test` directory to develop your connector tests.
 For more information, see [how to write a unit test in Java](https://www.webucator.com/how-to/how-write-unit-test-java.cfm).

-    > **Tip**
-    >
+    {% callout title="Tip" type="tip" %}

-    > - It is strongly recommended to write tests for your connector.
+    - It is strongly recommended to write tests for your connector.
 For more information, see [test examples](https://github.com/streamnative/pulsar-io-template/tree/master/src/test/java/org/apache/pulsar/ecosystem/io/random).
-    >
-    > - To ensure a consistent codebase, it is recommended to run the checkstyle and spotbugs.
+        - To ensure a consistent codebase, it is recommended to run the checkstyle and spotbugs.
 For more information, see [check your code](#check-your-code).
+    {% /callout %}

 4. **Check your code**.